siam1251/cmds/arabic.md

 anʿamta - You have bestowed (Your) Favors
 ʿalayhim - on them,
 ghayri - not (of)
-l-maghḍūbi - those who earned (Your) wrath
+maghḍūbi - those who earned (Your) wrath
-l-ḍālīna - (of) those who go astray.
+ḍālīna - (of) those who go astray.
 ### 105. Sura Fil (elephant)
 alam - Have not
 tara - you seen